Culture of Saudi Arabia: Youth

 Factors such as the decline in per capita income from the failure of oil revenue to keep up with population growth, exposure to youth lifestyles of the outside world, lack of access to quality education and employment opportunity, change in child rearing practices and attitudes towards the ruling royal family—indicate their lives and level of satisfaction will be different than the generation before them.

 In recent decades, child rearing in Saudi Arabia has increasingly been handled by hired servants.

 Since foreign labour is cheap and common, even families of modest means usually have servants.
 In richer families, each child may have an individual servant.

 However, unlike parents, servants can be fired/sacked and are often neither Muslims nor Arabs.
-Consequently, according to at least one observer (John R. Bradley), they both "lack the authority... to discipline those in their care", and the ability and knowledge to "pass down by example the core Islamic values and traditions that have always formed the bedrock of Saudi society."
+Consequently, according to John R. Bradley, they both "lack the authority... to discipline those in their care", and the ability and knowledge to "pass down by example the core Islamic values and traditions that have always formed the bedrock of Saudi society."

 Unlike their parents, who grew up during the oil boom of the 1970s and saw their standard of living rise from poverty to affluence, Saudis born "in the 1980s and 1990s have no memory of the impoverished Arabia prior to the oil boom and thus express almost no sense of appreciation."

 Instead, they have experienced a kingdom of poor schools, overcrowded universities, and declining job opportunities..
 Moreover, their royal rulers' profligate and often non-Islamic lifestyles are increasingly transparent to Saudis and stand in sharp contrast both to Al Saud religious pretensions and to their own declining living standards."

 Saudi youth are exposed to youth lifestyles of the outside world via the internet, as dating, and concerts are banned in their country.
 However, in 2017 concerts were no longer banned in Saudi Arabia.
 Public fields for soccer are scarce.
 Even shopping malls do not allow young men unless they are accompanied by a female relative.

 As of 2014, men are no longer required to have a female relative to be able to enter shopping malls.
 Insofar as young people have a tendency to "resent authority, reject rules, and seek to exert their independence," youth rebellion is more problematic because the number of "restrictions and conventions against which youth can rebel" in the kingdom is far larger than in most societies.
 The average age of the king and crown prince is 74, while 50–60% of Saudis are under twenty, creating a significant generation gap between rulers and ruled.

 In a 2011 survey, 31% of Saudi youth agreed with the statement `traditional values are outdated and ...
 I am keen to embrace modern values and beliefs`—the highest percentage in the ten Arab countries surveyed.

 The number who had confidence about the direction of their country dropped from 98% (in 2010) to 62%.

 While in most societies these numbers might seem unremarkable, in Saudi Arabia any rebellion stands out against "the unquestioning acceptance ... of previous generations".